HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Medicine/Surgeon.md

 Welcome to the Surgeon Interview Preparation !
 This resource is designed to help you ace your Surgeon interviews with confidence.

+A Surgeon is a highly skilled medical professional specializing in surgical procedures to diagnose, treat, and prevent diseases, injuries, or deformities.
+They play a critical role in healthcare and medicine by using their expertise to perform surgeries in various medical fields, including general surgery, orthopedics, neurosurgery, cardiovascular surgery, and more.
+Surgeons work in hospitals, clinics, and surgical centers, collaborating closely with other healthcare professionals to provide optimal patient care.
+They assess patients, recommend surgical options, and perform surgeries using advanced medical equipment and techniques.
+Surgeons must possess excellent manual dexterity, critical thinking skills, and the ability to handle high-pressure situations while ensuring patient safety and positive surgical outcomes.

 ## 🚀 Overview

 Whether you're a seasoned Surgeon or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Surgeon interviews to help you prepare and succeed.